-The USGS Cherry Creek Near Franktown station is in Castlewood Canyon State Park in Douglas County (Figure 2).
-The station, which represents the upper portion of the watershed, is 1.3 mi downstream from Castlewood Dam site, and 2.5 mi south of Franktown.
-The USGS WY 2023 summary statistics are listed in the text box to the right; Figure 7 shows the estimated daily discharge along with the historical daily mean from the last 82 years.
+The USGS Cherry Creek Near Franktown station is in Castlewood Canyon State Park at Lat 39°21'21", Long 104°45'46", Douglas County, CO, Hydrologic Unit 10190003 (Figure 2).
+The station, which represents the upper portion of the watershed is 1.3 mi downstream from Castlewood Dam site, and 2.5 mi south of Franktown.
+The USGS WY 2023 summary statistics are listed in the table to the right; Figure 7 shows the estimated daily discharge along with the historical daily mean from the last 82 years.